 For most APIs, Stripe allows up to 100 read operations per second and 100 write operations per second in live mode, and 25 operations per second for each in test mode.

-For the Files API, Stripe allows up to 20 read operations per second and 20 write operations per second.
-Live mode and test mode limits are separate and equal.
+For the Files API, Stripe allows up to 20 read operations per second and 20 write operations per second in both live mode and test mode.
+Live mode and test mode limits are separate.

 A concurrency limiter that limits the number of requests that are active at any given time.
 Problems with this limiter are less common compared to the request rate limiter, but it’s more likely to result in resource-intensive, long-lived requests.

 Treat these limits as maximums and don’t generate unnecessary load.
 See Handling limiting gracefully for advice on handling 429s.
 If you suddenly see a rising number of rate limited requests, please contact support.

 We may reduce limits to prevent abuse, or increase limits to enable high-traffic applications.
 To request an increased rate limit, please contact support.
 If you’re requesting a large increase, contact us 6 weeks in advance of when you’ll need the increased rate limit.

 Rate limiting can occur under a variety of conditions, but it’s most common in these scenarios: